migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+**2024-05-04 Saturday**
+Last week, I finalized PR 4460, which was reviewed and merged by the team to dev branch.
+We investigated a connection issue and observed that two peers could connect and successfully complete the handshake.
+However, when they started syncing blocks, the connection broke instantly.
+We thoroughly checked the stream logs, the handshake process, the stream client, the database layer for fetching blocks, context timeout, block size, and double-checked with RPC, and all of them appeared to be working fine.
+Our next theory focused on the rate limiter, but upon examination, it also seemed to be functioning properly.
+This issue is still under investigation.

+Additionally, there was an incident involving all boot nodes that, after upgrading, were unable to sync the peers list.
+Many validators reported this issue, prompting us to prioritize its resolution.
+Eventually, we disabled pprof, after which all boot nodes came back online, and the main net was successfully recovered.

+---

 **2024-04-27 Saturday**
 Last week, our primary focus revolved around investigating why nodes switched to syncing mode despite being fully synchronized.
 Additionally, I delved into resolving NTP and local net block production issues.
 Furthermore, efforts were directed towards addressing the build issue encountered in my latest pull request.